braydonf/nostr-key-change/specification.md

 ### Social Attestation Event

 This is an event that is non-replaceable.
-Each client SHOULD provide a means to verify, sign and date recovery keys for those in their network for additional security.
-Clients can then make a public or private attestation that they have stored the recovery public keys for another's profile.
-In addition to clients storing the Backup Keys Setup Event for everyone in their social graph, they can also store these attestations on relays either public or private and encrypted.
+This is a means to select a valid and verified Backup Keys Setup Event for another pubkey.
+The attestation can be either private or public.
 By making a public attestation, others in the network can see that you're able to verify the backup key for a profile; this can help built a robust fault-tolerant social graph.
+The default option SHOULD be private.
+The primary purpose for this event is for clients to be able to verify the backup keys for a Key Change and Revocation event (see below).

 ```json
 {